“You can’t take a picture of this; it’s already gone.”

 But I shot a picture of the house anyway.
 Multiple pictures, in fact.

 I started watching “Six Feet Under” (SFU) when I was about 11 or 12.
-I understood most of what happened on the series, actually.
-I’m sure some people would argue I shouldn’t have been exposed to this subject matter so young, but it is what it was.
+Even though it portrayed adult situations, I understood most of the drama.

 I watched SFU before online streaming services were a thing.
 I used actual DVDs to watch the show (I didn’t have whichever channel SFU played on in Canada), so the show carries a nostalgic factor for me.

 It was well acted.
-Frances Conroy, who played Ruth, performed her role with such nuance .
-I once stood next to her between takes on the set of “Happy Town” while working as an extra.
-I remember wanting to tell her how great she was as Ruth, but I didn’t follow through because I didn’t want to bother her.
+Frances Conroy, who played Ruth, performed her role with such nuance.
 Claire’s story resonated with me the most.
 I understood her frustration.
 Her green hearse was neat, too.
+SFU’s series finale was the most fitting TV finale I’ve ever seen.